LinkedInAttic/venus.js/docs/source/reference/config_files.rst

 Overview:
 ===================
-When venus is run it looks for a file folder ".venus/" containing a file called "config" in the current directory, then proceeds to walk up the directory tree looking for any other `.venus/config` files.
+Venus searches for a file named 'config' in the '.venus' directory then proceeds to walk up the directory tree looking for other '.venus/config' files.

 When multiple configs are encountered, the config files will extend one another from the order of the furthest config to the closest (closest config to cwd takes precedence).